Pachyrhamma

-Pachyrhamma is a genus of cave wēta (New Zealand cave cricket, tokoriro) in the family Rhaphidophoridae, endemic to New Zealand.
+Pachyrhamma is a genus of cave wētā (New Zealand cave cricket, tokoriro) in the family Rhaphidophoridae, endemic to New Zealand.
 All species are nocturnal and most use cave habitats.

 Taxonomy

 The genus was first described by Swiss geologist and entomologist Carl Brunner von Wattenwyl in 1888.
 Cook et al. (2010) found that Gymnoplectron and Turbottoplectron are synonymised with Pachyrhamma.
 They follow W.F.
 Kirby (1906) and Karny (1937) in treating Pachyrhamma as a neuter noun.